bugsnag/maze-runner/UPGRADING.md

 the {string} query parameter is a timestamp | the {word} {string} query parameter is a timestamp the payload field {string} ... <various> | the {word} payload field {string} ...

-### Cucumber steps removed

-The following Cucumber steps are no longer required at the scenario level, as they are included in the newly worded steps above.

-TODO

 ### Upgrading from v2 to v3

 #### Published Docker image